Published by Naked Armor

 Because that’s basically what you really wanted to ask while eyeing that nice, fancy safety razor on the shopping counter.

 On the average, men will spend around five months of their lives shaving.
-Other estimates also show that a man will shave at least 20,000 times in his lifetime.

 Now that’s a large amount of time to spend in front of the mirror every morning.
 And if you’re like every other American man who uses a cartridge razor, that’s also the minimum number of replacement cartridge blades you will have to buy.